Grades and Grade Points

 Verified Competency (CR): The Verified Competency designation is used to indicate a status for which recognition is earned, but no grade is assigned.
 A “CR” will be recorded to document competencies demonstrated via test-out, credit-for-experience, College Level Examination Program (CLEP) and Advanced Placement (AP) options.

 Grade Pending (GP): The Grade Pending designation is used to indicate that no grade has yet been submitted for the course.
-Upon receipt of the final grade, the Director of Student Information/Registrar will record the appropriate grade.
+Upon receipt of the final grade, the DRegistrar will record the appropriate grade.

-Administrative Withdrawal (AW): An “AW” is a withdrawal from a course or the college initiated by faculty or an administrator.
+Administrative Withdrawal (AW): An “AW” is a withdrawal from a course or the college initiated by an administrator as per UACCB Campus Procedure 585.1 Process for Student Withdrawal.